-Sellers: Building a simple scraper to monitor relevant product reviews is an efficient way to keep track of important data.
+Sellers: Building a simple scraper for product review monitoring is an efficient way to keep track of important data.
 Once such a tool has been developed, monitoring relevant competitor products can deliver awareness on how to improve current and create future products.

 Service providers: Scraping reviews is a vital component for any business that provides e-commerce data as a service.
 Helping businesses understand how to approach product development is a surefire way to deliver value to clients.